-Thomson teamed up with Jenny Jiao Hsia, who also created the art for Beglitched, to give Fortune-499 its minimalist but distinct style of pink, blue, and yellow pastel hues and simple lines.
+Thomson teamed up with artist Jenny Jiao Hsia to give Fortune-499 its minimalist but distinct style of pink, blue, and yellow pastel hues and simple lines.
 It’s about as retro as it gets, but paired with sharp writing and clever sound design, your brain easily fills in the gaps.

 The sound effects and music do an excellent job fleshing out the world—your co-workers mumble among themselves in their cubicles, while in battle the cards shuffle with satisfying thwicks.
 The soundtrack too, is quite a feat.
 You might go into Fortune-499 expecting chiptunes, but instead you'll find guitars strummed through an odd, retro filter that gives the game a distinct melancholy as you stroll among empty desks, while battle themes are hyper, urgent affairs.